This is a must stop if your on the Cape with children! Truly the best children’s garden we’ve ever visited!

 Over the past three years the students have designed and installed many great features like this spiral stone path and the bench around the Silk tree.

 There are raised beds full of flowers, herbs and vegetables!
 It’s beautifully done!

-All aspects of gardening and growing are underway.
+Many aspects of gardening are being explored.

-From the most simple, perfect hibiscus flower…
+From a simple, perfect hibiscus flower…

 A great pumpkin plant is creeping across the yard…

 and a gourd is tucked in, with morning glories for company.

 I found swiss chard with cucumbers about to climb over them.
 This is a great idea for my garden next year!

 I also found some beautiful pepper plants.
 Notice the army of watering cans in the background?
 Lots of work is underway here!

 Colorful cement blocks decorated by students define the butterfly garden.

 After my visit I spoke with my friend Deborah Trammell, one of the teachers who works with the program.
 She described some of the educational opportunities that the garden offers this way:

 “The students designed, mapped, built, planted, studied and wrote about the garden.
 Some of the highlights are our composter (around the corner), increase in number of raised beds, butterfly garden against wall, spiral pathway.
 Many of our plants are started by seed in our greenhouse.
 We have many heirloom varieties of tomatoes.
 We have made lots of food from our plants,made bird houses, seed paper,planters …soaps, sachets, linen sprays which we have sold to raise money to donate, learned about pollinators and organic gardening, mapping, construction, fundraising and hard physical work…and so many other things”